Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-If you received a grade of F, INC or No Pass you must complete a Grade Certification Form (available from the LAVC website) and submit it to the Veteran's Office within two weeks after the grade was received.
-If you received an INC grade, you are also responsible for notifying the office when grade is changed.
+If you received a grade of INC, you must complete a Grade Certification Form (available from the LAVC website) and submit it to the Veteran's Office within two weeks after the grade was received.
+You are also responsible for notifying the office when grade is changed.

 The Veterans Administration pays for letter grades of: A, B, C, or D. They do not pay for successfully completed courses more than once.
 If you choose to repeat a course for grade forgiveness, the VA will not pay for that course.
 There are some courses in the college catalog that required a specific minimum grade for successful completion of course requirements.
 These courses may be approved by the VA for repeatability.

 In accordance with LACCD Administrative Regulation E-118, veteran students who submit to the Admissions Office their DD214 verifying their basic military training receive 3 units of general education credit in Area E (Health and Physical Education) toward their AA/AS degree consisting of 2 units of health and 1 unit of physical education and an additional 3 units of elective credit.
 This credit is indicated on the student’s transcript as described in E-120.